OpenLiberty/ci.gradle/README.md

     }
 ```

-`destinationDir` and `archiveName` are native properties of the Gradle's EAR plugin.
+`destinationDir` and `archiveName` are native properties of Gradle's EAR plugin.
 For more information see [here.](https://gradle.org/docs/current/dsl/org.gradle.plugins.ear.Ear.html)

 ### undeploy task